pbl0/pablo-blog/_posts/launchpad2kb.md

 ./launchpad2KB -p 1 -c config/config.yml
 ```

 For some reason sometimes it won't start detecting the device presses.
-When this happens pressing the `mixer` button on the top-right is enough for it to start working.
+When this happens pressing the `mixer` button on the top-right of your device is enough for it to start working.

 ### Configuration

-The configuration file must be a `.yaml` or `.yml` format.
+The configuration file must be in `.yaml` or `.yml` format.
-There is an example config file at `config/config.yml`.
+There is an example config file at [config/config.yml](https://github.com/pbl0/Launchdpad2KB/blob/master/config/config.yml).
 For each cell you will require to set it as follows:

 Example: